 If you practice in a hospital or facility where you are not the custodian of patient records, you should first receive permission to use an AI tool.

 A reminder that HIPPA compliance” refers to American privacy standards, not Canadian.
+Manitoba physicians must comply with Canada’s privacy laws and Manitoba’s PHIA.

 Accuracy

-The CMPA also does not oppose the use of AI scribes but reminds physicians to ensure patient chart entries accurately reflect the patient encounter.
+The CMPA does not oppose the use of AI scribes but reminds physicians to ensure patient chart entries accurately reflect the patient encounter.
 Physicians should review and correct any AI-generated text for the patient’s chart in a timely way, just as you would if a resident or human scribe had helped prepare the notes.
 You can review the CPSM Standard of Patient Documentation here.

 Despite how far the tools have come, generative AI has limitations and risks, especially when applied to writing patient documentation.
 Aside from privacy concerns, AI risks can include: